How Much Does Assisted Living Cost? What Retirees Should Budget For

 Key Takeaways

-What Drives Assisted Living Costs
+What Drives Assisted Living Costs?

-Level of Care and Support
+How Does Level of Care Affect Pricing?

-Understanding what is and is not included in the quoted monthly fee, and whether the fee structure is all-inclusive or adds services a la carte, is essential before comparing facilities.
+Understanding what is and is not included in the quoted monthly fee, and whether the structure is all-inclusive or a la carte, is essential before comparing facilities.
 Two communities quoting similar base fees may have very different actual costs once care services, medication management, and other add-ons are included.

-Monthly Base Fee
+What Does the Monthly Base Fee Cover?

-Care Services and Medication Management
+How Are Care Services and Medication Management Charged?

 The national median move-in or community fee for assisted living is approximately $3,000.
 This one-time charge, similar to a security deposit, is due at or before move-in and is sometimes partially refundable.
 Some communities charge significantly more, particularly higher-end facilities or those with long waiting lists.